 About the GDG Project

-Give A Dog A Genome is a brand new initiative from the Animal Health Trust (AHT) to improve dog health.
-The AHT aim to sequence the entire genomes (all 2.4 billion letters of DNA) of at least 50 different dog breeds.
+Give A Dog A Genome is an initiative from the Animal Health Trust (AHT) to improve dog health.
+The AHT aim to sequence the entire genomes (all 2.4 billion letters of DNA) of at least 75 different dog breeds.
 The information will have profound effects on the ability to identify mutations which cause inherited diseases in purebred dogs, and the rate at which new DNA tests can be developed as tools for breeders.
 It costs around £2,000 to sequence the entire genome of an individual dog, and the AHT is fortunate enough to have received £50,000 from the Kennel Club Charitable Trust (KCCT) for this purpose.
 The AHT invited all breeds to get involved in the project to collectively match the KCCT funding with £1,000 towards sequencing the genome of an individual dog of each breed.
 The breed clubs representing all 3 size Schnauzers, along with the GSHF, all agreed to put the ‘Schnauzer breed’ forward for genome sequencing.

 All UK Giant clubs, backed by the Giant Schnauzer Health Fund, fully support this project and presented £1,000 to the AHT at Crufts on 12 March 2016 for genome sequencing of the Giant Schnauzer.